antfu/antfu.me/pages/notes.md

 _2021/07/14_

-When you want to get the real file path of a certain package, you could use `require.resolve` to fetch the their main entry path.
+When you want to get the real file path of a certain package, you could use `require.resolve` to fetch their main entry path.

 ```bash
 > require.resolve('vite')